arunt7767/capstone-1-calculator/README.md

 Changes made in VSCode.

-Creating a pull request from vscode
+Creating a pull request from vscode.

+adding additional features to the calculator